 Use this resource to answer the questions that follow.

-- What is the role of the spinal cord?
+- Discuss the main roles of the spinal cord.